rchowell/Disco/README.md

 - I like the idea of creating a code “semantic tree” by sending code to an LSP and getting back a detailed JSON tree with as much information as possible.

-- pipelining of various objects on a dataset

 ```py
 class MyValidator():
     name = "my_validator"